-Long COVID is likely to have significant implications for people and businesses for a long time after the crisis.
+Long Covid is likely to have significant implications for people and businesses for a long time.

-Although clinical research into the condition is well underway, there remain many unknowns and questions that need to be answered about the long-term implications for those who are suffering from the condition.
+Although clinical research into the condition is ongoing, many questions remain about the long-term implications for those who are suffering from the condition.

-In this article we explore some of the emerging facts about Long COVID and also the steps employers can take to support employees who have been diagnosed with the condition.
+In this blog, we explore some of the emerging facts about long Covid, along with the steps employers can take to support employees who have been diagnosed with the condition.